Best Buttermilk Pancakes

 Heat oven to 175 degrees.
 Test griddle by sprinkling a few drops of water on it.
 If water bounces and spatters off griddle, it is hot enough.
 Using a pastry brush, brush remaining 1/2 teaspoon of butter or reserved bacon fat onto griddle.
 Wipe off excess.

 Using a 4-ounce ladle, about 1/2 cup, pour pancake batter, in pools 2 inches away from one other.
 Scatter with berries, if using.
 When pancakes have bubbles on top and are slightly dry around edges, about 2 1/2 minutes, flip over.
 Cook until golden on bottom, about 1 minute.

 Repeat with remaining batter, keeping finished pancakes on a heatproof plate in oven.
-Serve warm.
+Serve with Cranberry Syrup.